IsamAljawarneh/CA-NCF/README.md

 * **make** a folder in the root directory once you login to jupyter then create a new folder `datasets` then an inner folder for the corresponding example. for example `tripAdvisor` and upload the corresponding dataset to it.

 # publications
-if you want to use this code in your research, please cite our article where this work came to appearance for the first time:

 [A Pre-Filtering Approach for Incorporating Contextual Information Into Deep Learning Based Recommender Systems][1]